No, there is no wall at Ogden

 Today’s News-Register editorial takes up the ethical questions surrounding the head of the EPA, Scott Pruitt.
 The editorial quickly dismisses the taxpayer’s money spent on his person security:

 In directing what is a very politically incorrect campaign against some regulations, Pruitt is making many enemies.
-Consideration of security spending . . .
+Consideration of . . .

 Trump, Oliver, Sinclair and Scarborough